- Examine the relationship between romantic ties and the experience of pain or pleasure

 Younger and his colleagues tested both females and males by scanning their brains as they looked at pictures of romantic partners or mere friends.
 There was also a control condition explained below.

-Each person brought to the experiment several pictures of his or her romantic partner.
+Each person brought to the experiment several pictures of their romantic partner.
 Only participants who reported being “intensely in love” and who scored at a very high level on the Passionate Love Scale (a standardized measure of passionate love) were included in the study.
 The participants also brought some pictures of a friend or acquaintance of the same gender and attractiveness as the romantic partner.
 In the experiment, the participants used the same procedures that were used in the other study you read.
 When looking at the picture, they were asked to focus on the picture and think about the person in the picture (romantic partner or friend).

 For a third control or baseline condition, the experimenters wanted to see if looking at the picture was merely a distraction from the pain.
 In this distraction control condition, the participant was given a category name (e.g., animals, fruits, actors, politicians) and was asked to say aloud as many examples of that category as possible (ANIMALS: dog, bear, salmon, eagle, etc.).